Mannotcool/minigames-host/EULA.md

 "Licensee" shall refer to the individual or entity that downloads and uses the Software.

-"Licensor" shall refer to the company or author, minigames.host, located at [ADDRESS OF LICENSOR].
+"Licensor" shall refer to the company or author, minigames.host.

  "Software/Licensed product" shall mean minigames.host, the Licensed Product provided pursuant to this EULA.